Oatlands (NSW)

 Oatlands features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 81.4% of all households, including 45.3% couples with children, 22.8% couples without children, and 12.4% single parent families.
-Non-family households account for the remaining 18.6%, with lone person households at 16.8% and group households comprising 1.7%.
+Non-family households account for the remaining 18.6%, with lone person households at 16.8% and group households comprising 1.7% of the total.
 The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households